V0r-T3x/Project-Pilluma/README.md

   - SSD1306 driver is tested and working with 128x64 and 128x32 screens, SH1107 driver is tested and working with 128x128 screen
   - Default eye and display settings are loaded from the script, but can be changed with eye.config.toml and screenconfig.toml.
   - Predefined faces with "eyelids" to display more emotions (angry, tired, happy).
+  - Fluid animation when changing faces (eyelid movement), and turning on/off curious mode (eye size).
   - Eye movement with look commands to cardinal directions (C,T,R,B,L and diagonals) and predefined speeds (slow, medium, fast).
   - Blinking and eye closing/openng animation with predefined blink speeds (slow, medium, fast) and option for eyes (both, left, right).
   - Curious mode, where the outer eye is 40% larger, while the inner is 40% smaller than the default.
+  - Idle mode with autoblinker and random movements.
   - **Pimoroni Pan-Tilt hat support to add head movement that follows the eye position.**

 **Future plan:**
   - Matching feature set with the arduino library.
   - Display support for all displays in the luma.oled/luma.lcd library.
 Predefined screen config files for popular screens.
-  - Fluid animation when changing faces (eyelid movement), and turning on/off curious mode (eye size).
-(Adding threading to have simultaneous move/blink routines for more complex animations)
   - Fix the get_constraints to calculate with eye size changes during curious mode.
-  - Idle mode with autoblinker and random movements.
   - Adding animations like wake_up, sleep etc. to match pwnagotchi faces. (wakeup is already implemented to the main test loop)
   - Adding values for happiness/angriness/tiredness to draw eyelids proportionally to these values.
   - Eyeconfig randomizer.
 If the eyeconfig is not available for first run, the paramaters are choosen randomly or based on a seed like the pwnagotchis RSA-key (regarding the screen sizes to avoid extreme values), this way all pwnys could have different faces, but still could be edited after the first run.